 However, the ONE silent weapon that we use all the time is automatic money transfers through our bank.
 We look into the budget, set up a goal and schedule these transfers as a one time event or re-occurring events.
 By doing so, all you need is to figure out your strategy, setting it in motion and forget about it.

 If you are in the same situation of trying to pay off debt, start with your budget.
+That is really a financial GPS.
 Determine what is the maximum extra payment you can make and schedule that payment to be made as soon as you get paid.
 Don’t wait for the month’s left overs in your account to figure it out; that’s a recipe for disaster.
 Pay yourself first.
 Figure out how many payments will be required for you to reach your goal and stick to it.
 Ask yourself what will be your next goal?
 Pay more debt or invest?
 Likewise, is there anything you could do to increase your income?
 Maybe a side hustle or cutting off some unnecessary expenses like cable?

 Financial literacy is a must for everybody.
 I wish I would have taken a more active approach in my early years and set some financial goals as my younger self.
 However, I am amazed at how much progress you can make financially by just paying attention to your expenses, determining your priorities and setting financial goals every year.
 It’s never too late; never too early.